 Can Parrots Eat Cherry Tomatoes?

-It’s also easier to overfeed parrots cherry tomatoes.
-If you’re able to limit your parrot’s cherry tomato intake to 1-2 per week, they’re a safe and nutritious addition to your parrot’s diet.
+It’s also easier to feed parrots too many cherry tomatoes.
+Limiting a parrot’s cherry tomato intake to 1-2 per week is a safe and nutritious addition to its diet.

 Can Parrots Eat Canned Tomatoes?